Motiongate Dubai: History

-MOTIONGATE Dubai is operated by Dubai Parks and Resorts.
+Motiongate Dubai is operated by Dubai Parks and Resorts.
 The park's opening date was originally scheduled on October 31, 2016, but was postponed due construction delays.
 It was opened on December 16, 2016.

 Theme park operations were temporarily suspended in March 2020 due to COVID-19 precautionary measures.
-It was supposed to reopen on April 8, 2020 but the closure was extended for the summer period with the destination reopening on September 23, 2020.
+It was supposed to reopen on April 8, 2020, but the closure was extended for the summer period with the destination reopening on September 23, 2020.
 The company will "focus on the roll-out of the enhancement programme and completion of maintenance works during the closure period".
 On January 21, 2022, Lionsgate zone expanded to feature 2 additional movie franchises 'Now You See Me' and 'John Wick', also adding 2 rides to the park.
+During May 2025, a project billboard appeared on-site revealing a yet to be announced waterpark expansion.